jpruiz114/widgets/ContactForm/README.md

 #### Clarification for the Mandrill library

-The Mandrill dependency was declared in the composer.json file.
+:email: The Mandrill dependency was declared in the composer.json file.

 It will allow to actually send email messages with this form through the Mandrill API.